ankitaduttagupta/CORONA-VIRUS/README.md

-Performed EDA on corona virus dataset,learnt Folium and calmap plotting ,gained significant insights about the spread of virus over the world
+## 1. Performed EDA on corona virus dataset
+## 2. Learnt Folium and calmap plotting
+## 3. Gained significant insights about the spread of virus over the world